LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 **Project**: Build an app for a client who manages a produce warehouse.

 **This app must enable users to:**
-1.Search for produce name and description
+1. Search for produce name and description

 2. Pull up a list of produce received within a date range

 3. Identify top countries of origin where the client buys most produce from

 4. Compare unit prices of produce item across countries

 **Sample Data**